sws2apps/organized-app/README.md

 The translation for the Organized app is handled at our [Crowdin project page](https://crowdin.com/project/organized) and is pretty easy.
 The whole app can be translated just in a few days.
 To learn more about how to help with localization, please read the [translation guide](./TRANSLATION.md).
 If your language hasn't been added to Crowdin yet, feel free to [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your specific language.

 ## New features in development
 We're working hard on the new redesigned release in the new separate `main-next` branch _(the current `main` branch contains an old, but fully functional version of the app)_.
-And there are so many features we want to implement:
+There are so many features we want to implement:

 • Territories management <br>
 • Meeting duties scheduling <br>